Stephanie Kopelousos

-Stephanie C. Kopelousos (born January 13, 1970) is Director of Legislative & Intergovernment Affairs for Florida Governor Ron DeSantis.
+Stephanie C. Kopelousos (born January 13, 1970) is the District Administrator of the Central Florida Tourism Oversight District.

-She is a former secretary of the 7,000 employee, $8 billion Florida Department of Transportation, appointed by Florida Governor Charlie Crist.
+She was previously the Director of Legislative & Intergovernment Affairs for Florida Governor Ron DeSantis and a former secretary of the 7,000 employee, $8 billion Florida Department of Transportation, appointed by Florida Governor Charlie Crist.
 She was the first woman to serve in the position, at 37 the youngest, and unlike most of her predecessors, did not have an engineering degree.
 She then served as the manager of Clay County, Florida, for eight years.

 Early years

 She was born Stavroula Constantin Kopelousos in Jacksonville in 1970, but she was always called Stephanie by her Greek family.
 Her grandfather George opened the popular Garden Restaurant in Starke in 1958, and her father Gus managed it until he sold it in 2008.

 She grew up in Clay County, attended St. Johns Country Day School until her mother died in 1984.
 She graduated from Bradford High School in 1988.

 Kopelousos attended the University of Alabama, majored in political science, and aspired to a career in public policy.
 After graduating in 1993, she relocated to Washington, D.C.
 While looking for position in government, she took a hostess job to pay her bills.